This tutorial is part of a series of tutorials we provide on content marketing and web content creation!

 WordPress UGC

-There are many WordPress plugins that allow you to transform your site into a platform for receiving user-generated content.
+There are many WordPress plugins that allow you to transform your site into a platform where users can submit content to your site.
 We provide tutorials on many of these plugins and outline effective user-generated content strategies in these training modules:

 Summary